thomasheckmann/zx-specdrum-re-created/README.md

 Work on this was initiated because existing schema found on the internet is with errors.

 # Version 1
 First version is more or less a 1:1 copy of the original interface.
 With help I got the correct values and type for all the Capacitors.
-Thanks to Matthew Logue for providing the information from his original interfaces, helping our with how to use the old software as well as doing a test build of the interface.
+Thanks to Matthew Logue for providing the information from his original interfaces, helping out with how to use the old software as well as doing a test build of the interface.

 The only changes compared with original:
 * PCB made more compact to fit into my ZX-Bus-Extender board, you can use a normal edge connecter if you prefer.